Level/level-ttl/README.md

 **Add a `'ttl'` (time-to-live) option to LevelUP for `put()` and `batch()`**

-Augment the standard implementations to handle a new `'ttl'` option that specifies the number of milliseconds an entry should remain in the data store.
+Augment LevelUP to handle a new `'ttl'` option on `put()` and `batch()` that specifies the number of milliseconds an entry should remain in the data store.
 After the TTL, the entry will be automatically cleared for you.

 ```js
 var levelup = require('levelup')